 The Government reported to the Universal Periodic Review in 2015 that during consultation on the issue by the Parliamentary Special Select Committee (PSSC) “it became evident … that the abolition of corporal punishment in schools remains an issue on which sections of society are staunchly and equally divided; there has been no general consensus in civil society or in the PSSC on the way forward thus far”.
 This was reiterated in 2018.
 Further consultations were to be held.
-In January 2016, Minister of Education Dr Rupert Roopnaraine was reported as stating that the abolition of corporal punishment in schools is “high on his agenda”.
+In January 2016, then Minister of Education Dr Rupert Roopnaraine was reported as stating that the abolition of corporal punishment in schools was “high on his agenda”.

 Corporal punishment is unlawful as a disciplinary measure in penal institutions.
-Article 41 of the Juvenile Justice Act 2018 prohibits the imprisonment of children or juveniles.
-Article 92 includes prohibition of corporal punishment in facilities for the custody, education and rehabilitation of juvenile offenders – including open residential facilities, secure residential facilities, temporary holding facilities and half-way houses: “(1) Any juvenile who breaches the rules of a facility may be disciplined on the instruction of the Principal of the facility in a way that is both reasonable and within the prescribed limits … (3) The following forms of discipline are prohibited – (a) corporal punishment or any other form of physical violence; (b) deprivation of food or drink; (c) treatment that is cruel, inhuman or degrading; (d) treatment that could reasonably be expected to be detrimental to the physical, psychological or emotional wellbeing of the juvenile; or (e) deprivation of access to educational instruction.”
+Section 41 of the Juvenile Justice Act 2018 prohibits the imprisonment of children or juveniles.
+Section 92 includes prohibition of corporal punishment in facilities for the custody, education and rehabilitation of juvenile offenders – including open residential facilities, secure residential facilities, temporary holding facilities and half-way houses: “(1) Any juvenile who breaches the rules of a facility may be disciplined on the instruction of the Principal of the facility in a way that is both reasonable and within the prescribed limits … (3) The following forms of discipline are prohibited – (a) corporal punishment or any other form of physical violence; (b) deprivation of food or drink; (c) treatment that is cruel, inhuman or degrading; (d) treatment that could reasonably be expected to be detrimental to the physical, psychological or emotional wellbeing of the juvenile; or (e) deprivation of access to educational instruction.”